Robust Adaptive Rate-Optimal Testing for the White Noise Hypothesis: Simulation experiments

-The behavior of the $BP$ and $Par$ tests is very good with observed levels which are not oversized in general.
-This is due in part to a ${ \%} \left\{ \widehat{p}^{\ast}\neq1\right\} $ which is always much smaller than $1\%$.
-However the $BP$ and $Par$ tests can be undersized as in the case of `ARCH(1)'.
-But even in this case ${ \%}\left\{ \widehat{p}^{\ast} \neq1\right\} $ remains very small suggesting that this is due to Lobato (2001) critical values.
-A not reported simulation study shows indeed that\ using instead standard Chi-squared values gives much better observed levels around $10\%$, $4.5\%$ and $0.7\%$ for the $BP$ and $Par$ tests, $n=200$ or $1,000$.
-The behavior of the $EL$ test is much more erratic, with observed levels which can be severely oversized as for `Bilinear' or undersized see `ARCH(1)'.
-This comes from a ${ \%}\left\{ \widehat{p}^{\ast}\neq1\right\} $ which is much higher than for the $BP$ and $Par$ tests.
-The $IMSE$ test can also be severely undersized or oversized especially at the nominal $5\%$ level.
-The $CvM$ test performs well except, as expected, for weak white noises or estimated residuals.
+The performance of the $BP$ and $Parz$ tests is very good with levels that are not oversized in general.
+However the $BP$ and $Parz$ tests can be undersized, see the case of `ARCH(1)'.
+But even in this case the value of $\%\left\{ \widehat{p}^{\ast}\neq1\right\} $ remains very small suggesting that the size distortion is due to the critical values of Lee (2007).\footnote{This is confirmed by a not reported simulation experiment which shows that using standard chi-squared critical values give good results.} The behavior of the $EL$ test is more erratic, with levels that can be either oversized, as in the case of `GARCH(1,1)', `All Pass' and `ARRes', or undersized.
+The $IMSE$ test can also be severely oversized.
+The $CvM$ behaves well for `GARCH(1,1)' and `ARCH(1)' but, as expected, is severely size distorted in the other cases.